18 Key Website Design Best Practices to Follow

 Optimizing your web design for conversions is an ongoing process – you shouldn’t expect to get it 100% correct on your first try.
 That’s why there are tools like Google Analytics that marketers can use to collect user behavior data and analyze it for opportunities to increase conversions.

-Thanks for checking out our list of the 18 key website design best practices you should be following in 2021!
+Thanks for checking out our list of the 18 key website design best practices you should be following!

 For an in-depth look at how to optimize design elements on your website, check out our lesson on Directive Institute.